Bachelor of Arts

-- Develop skills for educating effectively in different educational settings, including teaching, instructional design, coaching/mentoring, training, program planning, program administration, experiential educational settings, and more
+- Develop skills in educating effectively in teaching, instructional design, coaching/mentoring, training, program planning and administration, and/or experiential educational settings

 - Develop an understanding of how people learn

-- Develop critical thinking skills as well as written, verbal, and visual communication skills
+- Develop written, oral, and visual communication skills

-- Prepare to engage collaboratively as a leader with learners and relevant publics to build a shared vision and supportive professional culture focused on student learning
+- Prepare leaders who engage collaboratively with learners and relevant publics to build a shared vision and supportive professional culture focused on student learning

-- Demonstrate creativity by combining or synthesizing new ideas, practices, or expertise in original ways that are characterized by innovation, divergent thinking, and risk-taking
+- Demonstrate creativity by combining or synthesizing new ideas, practices, or expertise in original ways characterized by innovation, divergent thinking, and risk-taking

 Plan of Study